EduardoSimon/aws-ug-cli/README.md

-# myaws CLI
+# aws-ug-cli CLI

 A CLI tool to simplify AWS interactions, built with Go and the Cobra library.

 ## Overview

-`myaws` is a CLI tool that simplifies interactions with AWS services like S3 and ECS.
+`aws-ug-cli` is a CLI tool that simplifies interactions with AWS services like S3 and ECS.
 It follows a layered architecture:

 - **cmd layer**: Handles command configuration, argument parsing, and calls to the service layer
 - **service layer**: Contains the core logic for each command and interacts with the AWS client layer